Fault Metrics

 Unit: Percentage (0–100%) | Lower is better

-Fraction of ticks where agents wait instead of moving.
-Measures fleet utilization.
+Fraction of actions where alive agents wait instead of moving.
+Measures fleet congestion.

-Why it matters: Two configurations can have identical throughput but different idle ratios.
-One achieves it with fluid movement (10% idle), the other with stop-and-go waves (50% idle).
-Idle ratio reveals the congestion signature of each scheduler.
+Why it matters: Two configurations can have identical throughput but different wait ratios.
+One achieves it with fluid movement (10% waiting), the other with stop-and-go waves (50% waiting).
+Wait ratio reveals the congestion signature of each solver and scheduler combination.

-Real-life example: 500 robots, 40% idle ratio = you’re paying for 500 but getting the output of 300.
-Under faults, idle ratio spikes because agents queue behind blockages.
-A fleet operator asks: “Am I over-provisioning or under-routing?”
+Real-life example: 500 robots, 40% wait ratio among the alive fleet = your operational robots spend 40% of their actions waiting.
+Under faults, wait ratio spikes because surviving agents queue behind new blockages.
+A fleet operator asks: “Are my surviving robots working efficiently, or are they mostly stuck?”

 [!TIP] Animation: A grid of agents.
 Moving agents are green, waiting agents are grey.
-The ratio of grey to total fills a bar labeled “Idle Ratio.”
+Dead agents are red (not counted in ratio).
+The ratio of grey to green+grey fills a bar labeled “Wait Ratio.”
 After a fault, the grey ratio spikes then slowly recovers.

 Survival Rate